 08 of 09

 Ekamra Haat is a permanent handicraft market located on a large five acre landscaped plot at the Exhibition Ground in Bhubaneshwar.
-It was constructed along the lines of Dilli Haat, although it's on a much smaller scale.
-There are around 50 shops selling paintings, hand-loom textiles, stone statues, and other products made by artisans in Odisha.
+It was constructed along the lines of Dilli Haat, albeit on a much smaller scale.
+There are about 50 shops selling paintings, hand-loom textiles, stone statues, and other products made by artisans in Odisha.
 It's a convenient place to shop (and grab a bite to eat at the snack stalls).
 It opens at 10 a.m. but some shops remain closed until later in the day.
 Entry is free.Continue to 9 of 9 below.

 09 of 09

 Odisha is renowned for its silver work, particularly Tarakasi silver filigree from Cuttack.
 If you love silver jewelry, don't miss shopping at the silver emporiums near Bhubaneshwar Railway Station.
 You'll find a huge range of inexpensive silver earrings, toe rings, anklets, and necklaces.
+The intricate toe ring designs are really special and unique, and often feature glittery stones or bells.
+Ask the shop assistants to show you the boxes full of toe rings kept under the display counters.